travis-ci/docs-travis-ci-com/docs/user/gui-and-headless-browsers.md

 ### Configuring xvfb screen size and more

 It is possible to set xvfb screen size and pixel depth.
 Because xvfb is a virtual screen, it can emulate virtually any resolution.
+When doing so, you need to start xvfb directly or via the `start-stop-daemon` utility and not via the init script:

+    before_install:
+      - "/sbin/start-stop-daemon --start --quiet --pidfile /tmp/custom_xvfb_99.pid --make-pidfile --background --exec /usr/bin/Xvfb -- :99 -ac -screen 0 1280x1024x16"

+In the example above, we are setting screen resolution to `1280x1024x16`.

 See [xvfb manual page](http://www.xfree86.org/4.0.1/Xvfb.1.html) for more information.

 ## Starting a Web Server